Het-07/Cuisine-Culture/README.md

 # CuisineCulture

 CuisineCulture is specially designed for the purpose of calculating total bill in a cafe and adding ordered item’s record.
+Moreover, to promote healthy eating and social distancing.
 This system elaborates basic concept for storing and generating ordered item’s detail.
-In this system, staff can sign up as a system admin, He/she can have full access to the system for maintaining daily records.
+In this system, staff can sign up as a system admin, he/she can have full access to the system for maintaining daily records.
+On the other side, users can order their food from their table and can generate and download bill afterwards.
+Tech stack used - HTML CSS and JAVASCRIPT for creating attractive user interface.
+It is easy to navigate, operate, and understand by users.
-The whole project is designed in HTML CSS and JAVASCRIPT language and for backend we have used PHP for the development of this project.
-It’s easy to operate and understand by users.
-There is no any error and warning contents in the project.
-The design is so simple that user should not find it difficult to use and navigate.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 Features :